vrsreeganesh/MatlabxCUDA/_sources/Chapters/IntroductionToConstantMemory.md

     - **Numerical Methods**: In solving partial differential equations (PDEs), stencil operations are used to approximate derivatives and other operations.
     - **Image Processing**: Stencils are applied for tasks like edge detection, blurring, and sharpening, where each pixel's new value depends on the values of its neighboring pixels.
     - **Scientific Computing**: Stencil operations are common in simulations, such as fluid dynamics, where they model the interaction between points in a grid.
+Stencil operations are highly parallelizable, making them well-suited for implementation on GPUs using CUDA.

+### Constant Memory (complete but  not polished)
+*Constant Memory* is another class of memory that is available in most NVIDIA GPUs.
+The constant memory is at the same distance from the SM as that of the Global Memory.
+Though constant memory is not at the same proximity as that of shared-memory, it is aggressively cached.
+This means that using constant memory to store data that will remain constant throughout the process in addition to being regularly used will produce gains in speed.
+Thus this kind of data that is stored in the constant memory is efficiently and effectively cached.
+This kind of aggressive caching allows for extreme streamlining and large gains in time due to the high hit rates in the cache.

+Regarding access-privilege, the data in Constant Memory is only allowed to be set from the host-side and never from the device-side.
+That is, host side write access while device-side has read access.
+Due to these technical designs and characteristics, Constant Memory must be used to store those values that are
+- Regularly Used
+- No edits
+- Not too large

+Thus, for tasks such as convolution where we use the same kernel throughout the data, using constant-memory to store the kernel-weights is a good idea.
+Even though most filters will fit just fine into constant-memory of constant sizes, it is important to remember that the improvement in performance stems from the high-hit rate of increasing the probability of finding them in the cache associated with the constant-memory.

+#### Using Constant-Memory (complete but  not polished)
+Unlike Shared Memory, *Constant Memory* doesn't give us the option to be dynamically allocated.
+Thus, we allocate constant memory during compile time, through preprocessor directives.
+Constant memory is declared in the same way we declare a global variable, but with the addition that we use the identifier, $\_\_constant\_\_$.
+Once declared, we populate constant-memory using the function, *cudaMemcpyToSymbol()*.
+Following is a skeletal code that demonstrates using constant memory.